-Professional fees incurred after the letter of offer has been awarded will be considered for funding, but only where such fees are directly associated with the delivery of a successful project.
+Professional fees incurred after the letter of offer has been awarded will be considered for funding, but only where such fees are directly associated with the delivery of a successful

+Funded by UK Government project.
 Example fees include an industry-accredited pitch consultant, specialist testing consultant, architect, quantity surveyor, engineers, solicitor's fees and services connected to the project e.g. building control.